-When any of the above happens, PayPal will send you an email notification of the dispute.
-They’ll equally open a case in the PayPal Resolution Center, the exclusive communication platform where customers and merchants can resolve disputes.
+When any of the above happens, PayPal will send you an email notification of the case through the PayPal Resolution Center, the exclusive communication platform where customers and merchants can resolve disputes.

 You and your customer will have precisely 20 days to resolve the dispute.
 But if you failed to reach a satisfactory compromise, your customer may choose to escalate the dispute to a Claim, which could result in funds deductions from your merchant account.

-I think that term is a misnomer because there’s nothing friendly about intentionally disputing orders one received in good condition as otherwise.
-But that’s the reality of the digital commerce landscape today.
+I think that term "friendly fraud" is a misnomer because there's nothing friendly about intentionally disputing orders one received in good condition as otherwise.
+But that's the reality of digital commerce today.
 Anticipating such risks will make a world of difference for your business, as PayPal disputes keep rising with every transaction.

 Below are the vital steps you must take to win any meritless Item Not Received PayPal dispute:

-If a customer filed an Item Not Received dispute against you, PayPal would request for pieces of evidence that show otherwise.
-And if you don’t have such compelling evidence, you will lose the case.
+If a customer filed an Item Not Received dispute against you, PayPal would request for pieces of evidence (like proof of shipment) that show otherwise.
+If you don't have such compelling evidence, you will lose the case.

 A tracking system works with a bar code attached to an order-in-transit.
-It helps handlers get specific information about the parcel, such as where it originated from and its destination.
-This information will be available on the shipping company’s website and remains evidence that the package passed that route.
-That also helps the buyer and the seller to quickly get relevant, just-in-time details on the package's location.
+It helps handlers get specific information about the parcel like purchase price, where it originated from, contact details and its destination.
+This information will be available on the shipping company's website and remains as proof that the package passed that route on a particular calendar day.
+That helps the buyer and the seller to quickly get relevant, just-in-time details on the package's location.

 The absence of such data means you'll lose the dispute.
 PayPal will automatically side with the customer if you don't have trackable proof of delivery.

-But that’s not all the order delivery evidence you need to overturn an Item Not Received dispute.
-In addition to order tracking information, you should equally include other compelling evidence as follows:
+But that's not all the order delivery evidence you need to overturn an Item Not Received dispute.
+In addition to order tracking information, you should equally include other eligibility requirement evidence as follows: